z3i/gutenberg/book/installation.md

     $ gutenberg --init

 It generates all the scaffolding: `book` folder, `context.yml` and `structure.md`.
-Now let's continue with configuring it for your project.
+Now let's configure it for your project.